A typical practice in structuring commercial real estate transactions is a joint venture between two parties:

 Sowing Confusion – Shedding Light to Hidden Fees

-The summary is that limited partners pay for the benefit of not doing the work themselves.
+The summary is that LP’s pay for the benefit of not doing the work themselves.
 What they pay and how much they pay, as you can see, varies greatly.
 And hopefully, YOU, the investor, are informed enough to be able to ask the proper questions.
 But there are ways to hide fees!
-And unless one knows where to look, the limited partner investors are charged these fees without even knowing about it.
+And unless one knows where to look, the LP investors are charged these fees without even knowing about it.

 It all comes back to the joint venture format.
 Are you investing with the real estate operator directly, or are you investing with a firm/website that aggregates investor capital, and subsequently invests with a real estate operator?
 I hate to tell you this, but it’s likely the former (unlike Streitwise, where you’re investing directly with the operator).